 Services for Adults with Developmental Disabilities

-For over 30 years, the agency has provided residential services and treated individuals with respect and dignity.
+For more than 40 years, Little Flower has been committed to providing quality residential services and treating individuals with respect and dignity.
 We are proud to be one of the first agencies to offer responsive and compassionate alternatives to State run institutions.

 Each person is assisted to maximize his or her potential for self-care, social, emotional, and physical development.
 The dedicated team of administrators, direct care workers, and clinicians work together to provide a continuum of care.
 Services are provided in Brooklyn, Queens, and Long Island.